All the best experiences

 10-11 Convenience Store

 10-11 is a convenience store in the arrivals hall at Keflavik Airport that can be accessed by both departing and arriving travelers.
-They have a selection of food items, from ready meals to bottled drinks and chips.
-Hygiene products can also be found in 10-11.
+They have food items, from ready meals to bottled drinks and chips.
+You can also find hygiene products in 10-11.

 Baejarins Bestu